 Reconciliation is more than going to church and confessing sins to a priest.
 It is an ongoing process, a life long journey of recognizing when we have not loved as we should, when we have not followed Jesus’ way expressed in the Gospels.
 Then, it involves the desire to change, experience conversion and live the Gospel by loving others as Jesus did.
 After recognizing that we have sinned and desiring to change, then we go forth and celebrate in Church with a faith community of sinners, that God loves each of us.
 Catholics confess to God our sins through the priest so that we hear the words of forgiveness.
 “I absolve you from your sins, in the name of the Father, and of the Son, and of the Holy Spirit.”
 We receive the grace of God, with fellow believers, giving us strength to love as God loves and sin no more.
 Do we sin again?
 Of course, but each time we go through the process of recognizing our short comings, celebrating God’s love for us despite ourselves and celebrating it with other believers, we come closer to loving as God loves.

-Reconciliation is held on Saturdays at 4:30 p.m. at St. Teresa and 11:00 AM at Immaculate Conception, Celina, OH or anytime by calling the IC Parish Office 419-586-6648 for an appointment
+Reconciliation is held on Wednesday at 6:30 p.m. at St. Teresa and 11:00 AM at Immaculate Conception, Celina, OH or anytime by calling the IC Parish Office 419-586-6648 for an appointment

 The Catholic Church professes that in the celebration of Eucharistic Liturgy, the Mass, the bread and wine become the Body and Blood of Jesus Christ through the power of the Holy Spirit.
 Christ is truly present under the appearance of bread and wine.
 Church documents refer to the Eucharist as the source and summit of who we are as Catholics.
 Eucharist is foundational to our faith.
 Jesus gives himself to us in the Eucharist as spiritual nourishment because he loves us.
 Through Eucharist we become united to Christ and to one another.